 talosctl dashboard

-Everything through the API.
+Everything goes through the API.
 No SSH, no shell.
-For emergencies, there’s a debug container feature, but it’s intentionally inconvenient.
+There’s a debug container feature for emergencies, and it’s intentionally inconvenient so you don’t reach for it casually.

 NixOS: Full Linux Access